alanseed/web-scraping-challenge/README.md

 # web-scraping-challenge
-This challenge scapes images and data on Mars off a numeber of sites, saves the data in a database and renders the data on an HTML page.
+This challenge scapes images and data on Mars off a number of sites, saves the data in a database and renders the data on an HTML page.
 The source of the data is
 * NASA Mars News https://redplanetscience.com/
 * JPL Mars Space Images - Featured Image https://spaceimages-mars.com/